palewire/californiacivicdata.org/_posts/2018-01-25-index-drop-and-copy.md

     <img src="/img/postgres-copy-index-scatter-one.png" style="padding: 10px">
 </figure>

-That said, small tables sometimes sometimes saw a small decrease in speed, likely due to the extra time needed to drop and restore the indexes.
+That said, not every table improved.
+Small tables sometimes saw a small decrease in speed, likely due to the extra time needed to drop and restore the indexes.
 Our analysis found that gains were not guaranteed until tables approached 20,000 rows in length.

+You can see result in this next chart, which compares each table's row count against its _percentage change in_ load time to put more emphasis on shifts seen by smaller tables.

 <figure style="width: 100%; margin: 20px 0; padding:0;">
     <img src="/img/postgres-copy-index-scatter-two.png" style="padding: 10px">
 </figure>

 However, tables under 20,000 records loaded so quickly any declines were negligible.
-If you'd prefer to opt-out of new feature, you can always do so by using two new keyword arguments.
+And if you'd prefer to opt-out of our new feature, you can always do so with the following keyword arguments:

 {% highlight python %}
 MyModel.objects.from_csv(